CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/RADIUS-AAA.md

     Multiple server configuration lines are verified in the order listed.
-Other than memory, there is no limit to the number of RADIUS servers you wcant to use.
+Other than memory, there is no limit to the number of RADIUS servers you want to use.

     The server port number or name is optional.
 The system looks up the port in the `/etc/services` file.
 However, you can override the